lebestnoob/lebestnoob/README.md

-### Hi there 👋
+### Hi there! 👋

-- 📫 How to reach me: You don't
+- I don't have any way you can reach me.

-- ⚡ Fun fact: I dont know how to code.
-I usually use stolen code.
-Why do I even have an account?
+- I dont know how to code.
+I usually use pieces of code I find in the internet.